kamranayub/pluralsight-course-mcp-in-practice/demo-final/Globomantics.Mcp.Server/README.md

 - Ensure an API Permission scope is created for `api://{client_id}/user_impersonation` (which will allow delegated access)

 > [!IMPORTANT]
 > The demo uses a simplified (and less secure) OAuth flow that is compatible with Azure Entra ID and does not use Azure API Management.
+This is to keep the demos simpler and to focus on the MCP-specific implementation of OAuth.

-However, the best practice would be to ensure **no Entra ID tokens** are sent back to the MCP client.
+> For a real production MCP server with Azure, the best practice would be to ensure **no Entra ID tokens** are sent back to the MCP client and to use passwordless flows using managed identities.
 For an advanced flow that demonstrates this, see [Den Delimarsky's sample and write-up](https://github.com/localden/remote-auth-mcp-apim-py) using APIM.
 >
 > In order to support the simpler flow, I had to [patch](patches/) the `@modelcontextprotocol/inspector` and `@modelcontextprotocol/inspector-client` packages, based on some work by Jeremy Smith (see [commits](https://github.com/modelcontextprotocol/inspector/compare/main...2underscores:inspector:azure-no-code-challenge-in-metadata) and [discussion](https://github.com/modelcontextprotocol/inspector/issues/685)).
+>
+> In addition, the OBO flow uses an client secret flow instead of passwordless auth because it's simpler.
+This is less secure
+> since the `MCP_SERVER_AAD_CLIENT_SECRET` has to be provided in plain-text as an environment variable or user secret.

 ## Examples